 ATT and Masterlink employ, train and place apprentices.

-- ATT website - information on plumbing, gasfitting and drainlaying apprenticeships
+- ATT website - plumbing, gasfitting and drainlaying apprenticeships

-- Masterlink website - information on plumbing, gasfitting and drainlaying apprenticeships
+- Masterlink website - plumbing, gasfitting and drainlaying apprenticeships

-- Skills website - information on plumbing, gasfitting and drainlaying apprenticeships
+- ICE website - plumbing, gasfitting and drainlaying apprenticeships

 No specific secondary education is required for this job, but English, maths, physics, design and visual communication, and construction and mechanical technologies to at least NCEA Level 2 are useful.